Skip to main content

 How to Adjust Over Time

 Start with your calculated maintenance range and eat within it for two weeks while tracking your weight daily (first thing in the morning).
 Average the weekly weights.
 If your weight is stable, you have found your true maintenance.
 If you are gaining, reduce by 100-200 calories.
 If you are losing, increase by the same amount.
 Small adjustments over time beat drastic changes every time.
+If you want to lose fat and build muscle simultaneously, read our guide on body recomposition.
+And once you are ready to dial in your protein, carbs, and fats, our guide to understanding macros breaks it all down.

 No spam.
 Unsubscribe anytime.